 Mari Griffith began her career at the National Gallery, where she lectured and oversaw adult learning, before moving to the Royal Academy of Arts, where she managed the Public Programmes, and the National Gallery of Art in Washington D.C., where she was responsible for exhibition interpretation.
-She later worked with Antenna International, developing interpretation strategies and audio and multimedia guides for museums, galleries and heritage sites across Europe.
+She later worked with Antenna International, writing audio and multimedia guides for museums, galleries and heritage sites across Europe.
 In her subsequent role as Creative Director, she oversaw the company’s productions in Italy.

 As artword, Mari has worked on prominent exhibitions in the UK, Europe, Middle East and Asia.
 She works across various media, from print, audio and digital to in-gallery exhibition texts.
 She is also an experienced presenter and voice-over, and has presented numerous radio and television programmes about art.